-New York, February 22, 2019—The American Academy of Arts and Letters announced today the sixteen recipients of this year’s awards in music, which total $195,000.
-The winners were selected by a committee of Academy members: Samuel Adler (chairman), Robert Beaser, Martin Bresnick, Sebastian Currier, David Rakowski, Melinda Wagner, and Ellen Taaffe Zwilich.
-The awards will be presented at the Academy’s annual Ceremonial in May.
-Candidates for music awards are nominated by the 250 members of the Academy
+New York, February 22, 2021—The American Academy of Arts and Letters announced today the 18 recipients of this year’s awards in music, which total $225,000.
+The winners were selected by a committee of Academy members: Chen Yi (chair), Robert Beaser, Martin Bresnick, Stephen Hartke, George Lewis, Shulamit Ran, and Julia Wolfe.
+The awards will be presented virtually at the Academy’s Ceremonial on May 19, 2021.
+Candidates for music awards are nominated by the 300 members of the Academy.

 Arts and Letters Awards in Music

 Four composers will receive $10,000 Arts and Letters Awards in Music, which honor outstanding artistic achievement and acknowledge composers who have arrived at their own voice.
-They will each receive an additional $10,000 toward the recording of one work and have their music presented in a concert at the Academy in the spring of 2020.
+They will each receive an additional $10,000 to record their work and will also have their music presented in a concert at the Academy in the spring of 2022.

 Walter Hinrichsen Award in Music